-The School of Professional Development’s on-campus offices will be closed in accordance
+The School of Professional Development’s on-campus offices are not open to walk-in

-Executive Order, but we are still here to help you.
-Our staff is available on weekdays
+, but we are still here to help you.
+Our staff is available on weekdays from 8:30

-from 8:30 am to 4:00 pm to respond to emails, return phone calls, and process necessary
+am to 4:00 pm to respond to emails, return phone calls, and process necessary documentation.

 To ensure the fastest response and assistance with general inquiries, e-mail is best.